15 Short Inspirational Stories with a Moral [Motivational stories]

 The best short motivational stories with a moral often remind us of our own self-worth.
 This one about a $100 bill does exactly that…

-At the beginning of a new school year, a class teacher stands up in front of her students holding a $100 bill.
+At the beginning of a new school year, a class teacher stood up in front of her students, holding a $100 bill.

-She tells them, “Put your hands up if you want this money”.
+She told them, “Put your hands up if you want this money”.

-Every hand in the room goes up, to which the teacher says, “I am going to give this money to someone here, but first, let me do this…”
+Every hand in the room shot up, to which the teacher said, “I am going to give this money to someone here, but first, let me do this…”

-She takes the bill and crumples it up in her hands, before asking, “Who still wants it?”
+She took the bill and crumpled it up before asking, “Who still wants it?”

 The hands stay up.